AnErrupTion/Better-xNet/README.md

+# NOTE : This project is currently in pause for a moment.
+If you want a more stable HTTP library, check out my other project named ReqDotNet.

 Better-xNet - a fork of the original xNet C# library, which includes all of these fixes & more :

 Current version : 3.4.3